September 1st, 2017

 That evening they danced on the deck of their yacht, Miscro, the remnants of a seafood feast on the table behind them and the calm waters of the English Channel lulling them toward their first stop in Spain.
 The stars shone brightly overhead and the nearly full moon cut a trail of light through the water.

-This Goblin Revolution had been put down within a month of the initial uprising thanks to the combined efforts of one of the most popular Ministers of Magic of all time, Kingsley Shacklebolt (now in his fifth landslide term as Minister) and the very competent Head Auror, Harry Snape-Potter, the youngest wizard ever to hold the post.
+The Goblin Rebellion had been put down within a month of the initial uprising thanks to the combined efforts of one of the most popular Ministers of Magic of all time, Kingsley Shacklebolt (now in his fifth landslide term as Minister) and the very competent Head Auror, Harry Snape-Potter, the youngest wizard ever to hold the post.
 He had been appointed by Special Commission upon the advancement of Gawain Robards to Head of the Department of Magical Law Enforcement.
 Harry's unblemished record since joining the Auror Corps had seen the capture of all the remaining Death Eaters that had been on the run (even the ones hiding overseas) and stopped the uprising of three Dark Lord Wannabe's.

 The romantic mood was disturbed by the arrival of a Patronus—a Peadeer.
 They waited until one of three possible voices could address them, it was impossible to tell who had sent it without hearing the voice of the caster, even after all these years.